aforgiel/AdventOfCode2023/README.md

 * Day 7: same routine : wake-up > read instructions > think > code, starting with class definition to breakdown the problem.
 Writing an efficient comparison operator was tough due to the number of cases
 * Day 8: using a C-language trick to go from char[] to int and back and prime decomposition for part 2.
 Lesson learned: brute force never works !
 * Day 9: interesting recursive approach to compute n-derivatives.
 Clear variable naming is key to avoid mistakes
+* Day 10: much more difficult !
+Lost a lot of time making sense of binary operators which I seldom use.
+Also, the ray casting in diagonal saved me!